Ayush-Kanduri/Spotify-App-MEEN/README.md

 # Spotify-Clone
 The Spotify Clone App is a Song Based Web App designed using Full Stack Web Development through the Technology of MEN Stack (MongoDB, ExpressJS, NodeJS), RedisDB, GulpJS, NodeMailer, and Passport Auths.
+This website is completely Responsive across all the Devices.

 -  Users are able to create playlists with their choice of songs.
 -  Users can update their profiles.